itamar-sh/Linux-Toolkit/basic_command.md

 ` sudo !! ` - can be added as part of command.

+` !* ` - bring the arguments and options from the last command.

+` !ls ` - executes the last line starting with ls.

 #### Search in previous commands

 Use ctrl+R and type the requested query.